4.3.1c Mission images – The voyage home

 In this photograph, there has been sufficient rotation of the Earth to allow the spectacular weather system off western south America to come more clearly into view, but not sufficient to completely remove some of the cloud patterns visible in the previous analysis.
 The cyan, yellow, magenta and blue arrows all point to features visible in figure 4.3.90.

 Stellarium puts the time of the photograph as around 22:00.
 The time of the ATS image is, as usual unchanged.
 ESSA's orbital pass over the terminator is number 1840 (track 2), which commenced at 16:07 on the 23rd.
 The NIMBUS pass for the same region is 1345, which commenced at 14:28 on the 23rd.

 We also have another live TV broadcast with views of Earth to look at, where the crew gave their thoughts and impressions of their achievement to the folks back home.
-Towards the end of that broadcast they turned the camera towards that home to give us a view of Earth That view is shown in figure 4.3.93, and analysed in figure 4.3.94,
+Towards the end of that broadcast they turned the camera towards that home to give us a view of Earth That view is shown in figure 4.3.93 together with a dated press screenshot, and analysed in figure 4.3.94

 Figure 4.3.95: AS11-